skmorgane/biodiversity-course/project.md

     What do we know about the topic area?
 What things influence it or explain it?
     What don't know we know  and why might it be important to know it?
     Why don't we know it already?
+    Here we... do what to advance our knowledge?

 *12/11* Submit your introduction!

 ## Grading

-Your grade is based on communicating the information that makes an introduvtion effective.
+Your grade is based on communicating the information that makes an introduction effective.
 Have you communicated what the topic area is and why its important?
 Can the reader understand the current state of understanding on the topic?
 Is a gap in knowledge well articulated?
 Has the reason for the gap been explained?